lordoran/port-scanner/README.md

 SoftPerfect Network Scanner
 ZMap

-### Port scanners that can support both TCP and UDP but have extended functionalities and uses beyond port scanning:
+### -Port scanners that can support both TCP and UDP but have extended functionalities and uses beyond port scanning:
 Lynis (security scanner for Linux systems)
 Netcat (can be used for port scanning but has other functionalities as well)

 ## 3.Scan speed: Slow, medium, fast
+### -Fast:
+Masscan
+Unicornscan
+hping
+ZMap
+OpenPortScanner
+AngryPortScanner
+Superscan by Foundstone
+Colasoft Capsa
+PortQry
+Netcat

+### -Medium:
+Nmap
+Zenmap
+Metasploit
+SuperScan
+Angry IP Scanner
+Advanced Port Scanner
+SoftPerfect Network Scanner
+NetScanTools Pro
+SolarWinds Port Scanner
+Rapid7 Nexpose
+Lynis
+Nikto

+### -Slow:
+Nessus
+OpenVAS
+GFI LanGuard
+QualysGuard
+Acunetix Vulnerability Scanner
+Retina Network Security Scanner
+Please note that the speed of a port scanner can vary based on several factors, including network conditions, target system responsiveness, and scanner configuration.

 ## 4.Configuration flexibility: Level of customization of scanning parameters
 ## 5.Methods of detecting open ports: Active or passive scanning
 ## 6.Ability to identify services associated with open ports